 Simple English definitions for legal terms

-Read a random definition: doctrine of election
+Read a random definition: resulting power

 Definition: Dynamite charges are instructions given to a hung jury to encourage them to agree on a verdict.
 They are also known as allen, nitroglycerin, shotgun, or third-degree charges.
 Some people think dynamite charges put too much pressure on jurors to change their minds and agree with the majority.
 Because of this, some states do not allow them, but federal courts may use them.